Need help after the floods? Find out about our rates and financial relief package.

 View the Community and economic profiles for the Moreton Bay Region.
 These are available in Chinese (simplified).

-Harmony Day is held every year throughout Australia on 21 March to recognise and celebrate the cultural diversity of everyone who calls Australia home.
+Harmony Week is held every year throughout Australia in March to recognise and celebrate the cultural diversity of everyone who calls Australia home.
 In 2022 Harmony Week will be celebrated from 15 to 21 March, and includes Harmony Day on Monday 21 March.

 The Moreton Bay Multicultural Action Network (MBMAN) is a network of community organisations, service providers, government and non-government agencies working to support communities from culturally and linguistically diverse backgrounds in the Moreton Bay Region.

 Refer to Community network meetings for further information.